 4] Once again use the Command Prompt to rebuild your MBR, using the built-in bootrec tool.
 MBR or Master Boot Record is the data that is present in the first sector of any hard disk.
 It tells where the operating system is located so that it can be loaded.

-5] BCD or Boot Configuration Data is a firmware-independent database file which has boot-time configuration data.
+5] BCD or Boot Configuration Data is a firmware-independent database file that has boot-time configuration data.
 It is required by Windows Boot Manager and replaces the boot.ini that was used by NTLDR earlier.
 In the case of boot problems, you may be required to rebuild this file.

 To rebuild the BCD file, in the Command Prompt, type the following command and hit Enter:

-This will scan for other operating systems and lets you select the OS’s you want to add to BCD.
+This will scan for other operating systems and lets you select the OSs you want to add to BCD.

 Rebuilding the MBR and BCD is usually known to help in such cases.